yakayummi/git_tutorial/README.md

 By Chin Chao

 ### List of Basic Commands to Go Over
-- git init
+- init
-- git clone
+- clone
-- git branch
+- branch
-- git checkout
+- checkout
-- git status
+- status
-- git diff
+- diff
-- git add
+- add
-- git commit
+- commit
-- git log
+- log
-- git push
+- push
-- git pull
+- pull

 ### Other Commands That Can Be Useful
-- git fetch
+- fetch
-- git config
+- config
-- git reset
+- reset
+- stash

 ### Important Things to Note While Using Git
 - Merge Conflicts (Try to minimize it, it is a hassle to fix these conflicts)